mongodb/laravel-mongodb/README.md

 If you prefer to use routes setup manually just replace the instance of ```use App\User;``` with ```use Jenssegers\Mongodb\Auth\UserModel as User;``` inside of your AuthController.php

-Either of these methods listed above will prevent issues with errors registration POST submissions as the AuthController.php does not use the user provider driver in the same way.
+Either of these methods listed above will prevent issues with errors on registration POST submissions as the AuthController.php does not use the user provider driver in the same way.

 ### Queues